Career / Career Progression

 Even the smallest companies can have immense datasets, so you'll need programming skills to help handle the load and automate workflows.
 This doesn't mean you need to spend years becoming a C++ or Java guru.
 You'll mostly want to focus on Python and SQL.

-Among languages, Python is relatively easy to learn and makes quick work of complex data tasks.
-Next, you'll want to become proficient with pandas — a powerful data structuring and analysis tool.
-When coupled with Python libraries matplotlib or scikit-learn, pandas makes Python the go-to language for data scientists and analysts.
+When coupled with Python libraries matplotlib or sci-kit-learn, pandas make Python the go-to language for data scientists and analysts.
 There are no certifications that validate your knowledge of Python.
 It's all about diving right in and starting to learn it — or even gaining an advanced understanding.

 Employers Prefer Knowledge of Tableau or Power BI

-Excel and SQL skills are great.
+Excel and SQL skills are excellent.
 However, knowledge of next-generation tools will ease the transition to BI analyst.
-With advanced business analytics capabilities, Tableau and Power BI are renowned for their ability to identify data insights and create actionable reports.
-Most importantly, these reports are very easy to use once set up.
-Even technology-challenged managers can easily drill down into a data flow.
-But it's your job to set them up.
+With advanced business analytics capabilities, Tableau and Power BI are renowned for identifying data insights and creating actionable reports.

 Ready to Become a Business Intelligence Analyst?